MaryanaIvanina/Flappy-Bird/README.md

 ## Gameplay
 - When the game starts, the player sees the **main menu** with the game title and a **Play** button.
 - Tapping **Play** launches the game.
-- The player must **tap the screen** to make the bird fly and avoid obstacles.
+- The player must **tap the screen** to make the bird fly, avoid obstacles and score points.
 - If the bird hits a pipe or the ground, the game ends, and a **Game Over** screen with a **Restart** button is shown.

 ## Features